zxue/deploy-maximo-aibroker/README.md

 Manual certificate management is enabled and the required TLS secret `inst1-public-aibroker-tls` has not been created in namespace ''mas-inst1-aibroker'''
 ```

 When custom certificates are used for MAS, it is likely that manual certificate management is set to true in OpenShift.
-To resolve the issue, create a secret for `inst1-public-aibroker-tls` in OpenShift.
-You can check what certificates are used from the MAS admin portal, and copy the data and type values.
+To resolve the issue, create a secret for `inst1-public-aibroker-tls` in OpenShift by copying the certificates and keys in the MAS Core namespace.
+You can also check what certificates are used from the MAS admin portal, and create it there.
 Re-run the ai broker playbooks.

 ```
 kind: Secret